adamant/adamant.language.reference/old/ideas-considering.md

 # Feature Ideas being Considered

-## Tuple Base Class

-It probably makes sense to have all tuple types inherit from an abstract base class `Adamant.Predefined::Adamant.Predefined.Tuple`.
-C# has them implement several interfaces about structural equality.

 ## `out`

 I have `ref`, does it make sense to add an `out` keyword like C#?
 Or does the ability to return tuples make `out` not useful enough?
 They could be really useful with external functions (though, not sure how the memory would get cleaned up).